yogermee/CFBRecruits/README.md

-# CFBRecruits Module (In Progress - Please check back often for final product!)
+# CFBRecruits for Python 2.7

 *Making NCAA football recruiting data as easily accessible as possible*